Student Immunizations and Health Records

 E. Registration Hold

 A hold is automatically placed on an applicant’s record at the time an application for admission is submitted.
 If admitted to the university, this hold will block registration.
-Student Health Services will release all immunization holds after proof of immunizations is satisfied.
-Student Health Services may place a hold on a student’s record at any time if a student fails to comply with the requirements of this policy.
+Student Health and Counseling Services will release all immunization holds after proof of immunizations is satisfied.
+Student Health and Counseling Services may place a hold on a student’s record at any time if a student fails to comply with the requirements of this policy.